 After TMSKR, individuals could move an average of 323% more blocks in the given time than they could before TMSKR.

 2. Clothespin Relocation test – Subjects are timed as they move three clothespins from a horizontal bar, rotate them, and place them on a vertical bar.
 Adapted from the Rolyan Graded Pinch Exerciser, this test requires control of all three available degrees of freedom of the prosthesis, including wrist rotation.
 A lower score indicates improvement.

 After TMSKR, subjects could manipulate and relocate clothespins on average of 49% more quickly than they could before TMSKR.

 3. Assessment of Motor and Process Skills (AMPS) – Subjects choose from a list of familiar, relevant activities of daily living, such as making a sandwich.

 This test evaluates motor skills, in particular how effectively and efficiently the subjects moves when grasping and manipulating objects during the task.
 The process skills evaluates the subject for task organization, planning, problem solving.
 Similar to the Box and Block test, a higher score indicates improvement.

-TMR & Pattern Recognition
+TMSKR & Pattern Recognition